Simple-H2020/TODO-APP/todo-app-main/todo-app-main/README-template.md

 # SharpCode- Todo app challange

-This is a challange prepared by Mere Daniel, a fullstack developer.
+This is a challange prepared by Akuegbu Hilda, a fullstack developer.
 This todo app challenge would help you improve your coding skills by building realistic projects.

 **Note: Delete this note and update the table of contents based on what sections you keep.**